-On 28 December 2012, the PCA considered that the National Pharmacy Association (NPA), Farminveste 3 and Farminveste failed to notify the acquisition of control of ParaRede/ Glintt.
-The concentration was later approved, but failure to notify led to fines of EUR150,000 - the first time that the PCA had taken such a step.
+On 26 June 2014, the PCA considered that the National Pharmacy Association (NPA), Farminveste 3 and Farminveste failed to notify the acquisition of control of ParaRede/Glintt.
+The concentration was later approved (Ccent.
+47/2009 - Farminveste/ParaRede), but failure to notify led to fines of EUR158,837 - the first time that the PCA had taken such a step.

-More recently, on 27 December 2017, the PCA imposed fines of EUR38,500 on two firms for failing to notify a concentration in the dental care clinic market.
+On 27 December 2017, the PCA imposed fines of EUR38,500 on two firms for failing to notify a concentration in the dental care clinic market.
 The infringement proceedings originated from the notifying party, as the latter notified the transaction only after implementing the transaction (Ccent.
 38/2015 - Vallis Sustainable/32 Senses), which was cleared by the PCA in Phase 1.
 The undertakings applied for a settlement procedure during the review proceedings, whereby they acknowledged the facts and accepted their respective liabilities.